-Meta-Cresol, Glycerin, Zinc Oxide, Water for Injection, Hydrochloric Acid and Sodium Hydroxide.
+Phenol, Meta-Cresol, Glycerin, Zinc Oxide, Protamine Sulfate, Disodium Hydrogen Phosphate (Anhydrous), Water for Injection, Hydrochloric Acid and Sodium Hydroxide.

-6.2 Incompatibilities
+6.2Incompatibilities

 In general terms insulin should only be added to compounds with which it is known to be compatible.
-Insulin suspensions should not be added in infusion fluids.
+Insulin suspension should not be added to infusion fluids.

-6.3 Shelf-life
+6.3Shelf-life